, posted: 18-Oct-2010 20:45

 First thing you'll need to do is setup your Harmony remote to send Apple remote codes.
 Thankfully thanks to the crowdsourcing nature of the Harmony Remote system people have already submitted a remote setup with all the necessary codes saved.

 To set this up open Harmony Remote Software on your mac.

+Add a new device and choose Computer, Media Centre PC, Plex and use the name Plex Player.
 This sets up your remote to send the commands of 10 Apple remotes with differend ID's from the various buttons on your harmony.
 Now you've done this, you could setup an activity on remote, for now though I would say just use the Device button to access the Plex layout and to test the setup.
+Running Plex Only?

 If you want to use your Harmony with ONLY Plex 8 / 9 you don't need to go through any more steps - just go to Plex's Preferences and then under System \ Control turn on Harmony as the remote setup and enable 'always running'.

+This will give you access to all the buttons on the remote including starting up Plex via the Menu button when its not open.
+All the labeled buttons will do just as you would expect them to.
 Unfortunately what I found was when I ran other apps along with Plex, they would start competing for the remote commands and I found Frontrow or iTunes popping up when I don't want them.
 The setup below shows how to get them all playing nicely together.
+Mapping

 You'll need an application called RemoteBuddy